 “The diagnostic codes are sent online and the flying doctor does not need to go anywhere.
 If any visual inspection is required or sometimes, say the engineer needs to listen to the engine sound, even that can be done remotely.
 The National Remote Diagnostic Centre is located in Pune.
 There is also an online module if the problem is not resolved and then Germany steps in to support us.
 We have nine flying doctors in India, I think this is the largest number in luxury space.
 Three are in Pune, three in Delhi and three in the South.
 These guys are available to fly into the location and support the customer.
 We have requests from the government also, our flying doctors are there for major events as the government uses our vehicles.”

-The Academy is part of Merc’s massive Vehicle Preparation Centre that can house 5700 cars over five floors.
+The Academy is part of a massive Vehicle Preparation Centre from Mercedes-Benz that can house 5700 cars over five floors.
 Of interest to us is the car modification centre that can do special editions and limited editions.
 And this entire facility was setup in a record time of just 18 months.

 As we walk out of the centre I ask Santosh if there are various grades of service efficiency for different customers.
-“We don’t distinguish, be it S-Class or C-Class.
-We should be the benchmark in the industry.
+“We don’t distinguish, be it a Mercedes-Benz S-Class or C-Class.
+Our aim is to be the benchmark in the industry.
 We should be the Mercedes-Benz of service, that is our aim.”